DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Skyrim.

-If you are happy with my work, I won't mind if you endorse the add-on’s page on Nexus and write something positive for me to read.
+If you are happy with my work, I won't mind if you endorse the add-on’s page on Nexus and write something positive for me to read (I am happy to hear from people in Discord too).

 If you want to help even more, you can donate to me (via PayPal) by pressing [here](https://www.paypal.com/donate?hosted_button_id=9K4MGQC23DRYL).